These terms and conditions are divided into the following sections:

 2.13 In the case of building or remedial work needed to Islington Town Hall (either internal or external) that may affect your ceremony experience or photographs, we will notify you with as much notice as possible, but it may not be possible to give you this information at the time of booking.
 This may include change of ceremony room to a room of similar or larger size.

-2.14 The Richmond Room and Richmond Suite face onto residential dwellings and the licence requires that certain conditions are met regarding noise.
-If you book your ceremony in The Richmond Room or Richmond Suite you do so on the understanding that:
+2.14 The Richmond Suite faces onto residential dwellings and the licence requires that certain conditions are met regarding noise.
+If you book your ceremony in the Richmond Suite you do so on the understanding that:

 - At no time can the windows in these rooms be opened